 As an established recitalist and chamber musician, Virginia’s UK appearances include performances in the Purcell Room and Queen Elizabeth Hall on London’s South Bank, Wigmore Hall, St. Martin-in-the-Fields and the Royal Albert Hall as part of the BBC Prom Series.
 She has appeared at Festivals in Edinburgh, Brighton, the City of London and enjoys performing each Summer at the North York Moors Chamber Music Festival, where she has collaborated with musicians including Katya Apekisheva, Tamsin Waley-Cohen, Jamie Walton, Thomas Carroll, Mathew Barley and Rachel Kelly D’Alba.

-On the international stage Virginia has appeared as recital and concerto soloist in Paris, Vienna, Budapest, Helsinki, Tallinn and Japan.
+On the international stage Virginia has appeared as recital and concerto soloist in Paris, Vienna, Budapest, Helsinki, Tallinn and Tokyo.

 Virginia also enjoys a varied and exciting freelance career.
 As a founding member of the Covent Garden Consort, she has made several recordings and has appeared in broadcasts on BBC Radio 3 and Classic FM.

 In demand as an orchestral musician, Virginia has performed as guest principal with Royal Liverpool Philharmonic Orchestra, Scottish Chamber Orchestra, Royal Philharmonic Concert Orchestra, Scottish Ballet, Opera North, Orchestra of the Swan and City of London Sinfonia.